Controlling Cost While Improving Quality

 How much does it cost MUSC Health to deliver care for a patient who receives a mammogram or an organ transplant?
 A team of analysts led by Barton L. Sachs, M.D., MBA, Chief of Staff, Special Assistant to CEO, MUSC Health, has introduced a time-driven activity-based cost accounting methodology from the business world.
 Initial team members were Meredith Alger, MS, RD; J. Butler Stoudenmire, BS; Marcelo S. Guimaraes, M.D.; Scott Brady, BA; Kelly Howard, BHA, RT; John L. Waller, M.D.; and Brian Whitsitt, MHA.
 The methodology measures the actual cost of delivering care.
 The process begins with the identification of a medical condition and patient population, obtains cost estimates for almost all required resources (personnel, space and equipment, consumables, etc.), and ends with a total cost for the continuum of care cycle.

-The team’s pilot project was launched in Vascular Interventional Radiology to discover the cost of port placement.
+The team’s pilot project (PDF) was launched in Vascular Interventional Radiology to discover the cost of port placement.
 The answer: $1,556.
 In 2015, the methodology was completed for five more services or procedures.
-A complete description of this accounting process is available at MUSChealth.org/pn/yir-2015/tdabc.pdf.

 “The goal is not to make everything we do profitable,” explains Patrick J. Cawley, M.D., MHM, Chief Executive Officer, MUSC Health and Vice President for Health Affairs, MUSC.
 “In health care, as in every business, there are loss leaders you continue because they benefit the organization in other ways.
 The goal is improved knowledge.
 Knowing promotes innovation.
 Knowing eliminates unnecessary variation.
 Knowing provokes the team to re-examine basic processes and come up with new ways of doing things.”